- Magnolia bark extract

 For Patients & Caregivers

-Laboratory studies suggest magnolia bark extract has anticancer properties, but clinical trials are needed to confirm these effects as well as safety.
+Lab studies suggest magnolia bark extract has anticancer properties, but clinical trials are needed to confirm these effects.

 Magnolia bark extract and its active compounds lowered blood sugar in the lab, but human studies are needed.